bruvellu/cephalic-furrow/3-text/furrow.md

 <!--Head--trunk boundary slp/eve expression is conserved-->
 <!--Clogmia lacks the head--trunk domain of btd-->

+the dipteran fly *Clogmia albipunctata*, a species from the basally-branching Psychodidae family which has no cephalic furrow [@Jimenez-Guri2014-zs; @Dey2023-pj].

 To uncover the genetic patterning differences associated with the evolution of the cephalic furrow, we compared the expression data of the above described cephalic furrow genes in *Drosophila* to *Clogmia*, which lacks a cephalic furrow.
 We find that the early expression of *slp* and *eve* are highly similar between *Drosophila* and *Clogmia* as both genes are expressed in broad juxtaposing domains demarcating the head--trunk boundary ({@fig:genetic-patterning}f).